+Vendor interoperability

+In order to assure wire-level interoperability between different components, DDS implementations used are required to comply with the OMG DDS-RTPS wire-protocol specification.

+Note that the QoS setting of transient durability is currently not covered in the DDS-RTPS specification and will therefore require additional attention.

+Optional fields

+Data profiles containing optional attributes that may or may not be present at the publishing application’s discretion are supported by DDS as part of the OMG DDS-XTYPES specification.
+However, not all DDS implementations support this feature.

 Message Payload

-For DDS, Interface Description Language (IDL) is the platform specific representation of OpenFMB Data Profiles, which are expressed in a binary wire format.
-IDL may be generated from OpenFMB Data Profile UML with vendor specific or third party tools.
-IDL are available in machine readable format.
+For DDS, Interface Description Language (IDL) is the platform specific representation of OpenFMB Data Profiles, which are expressed in a programming-language neutral format.
+Programming-specific data-types and publish-subscribe APIs are generated from the IDL using tools provided by DDS vendors.With DDS, the data-types include so-called key definitions that uniquely identify the different data-objects.
+The identification of key attributes is part of the PIM UML model.

 Security

-DDS offers a security option in beta.
+The Object Management Group DDS-SECURITY draft standard adds information assurance concepts to the DDS standard, while maintaining interoperability between vendors.
+Mechanisms addressed are authentication, access control, encryption, message authentication, digital signing, logging and data tagging.

-REQ.26.7.2.3 OpenFMB Message Orientated Middleware Reference Implementation
+RMQ.26.7.2.3 OpenFMB Message Orientated Middleware Reference Implementation

 Message Orientated Middleware (MOM) focuses on loose coupling through asynchronous delivery of many-to-many publish-subscribe messages and/or one-to-one queue messages.
 The infrastructure can be either peer-to-peer or broker-based.
 To further promote loose coupling, message payloads are commonly lightweight event-driven data independent of either the sender’s or receiver’s internal data model, such as the classic stock market ticker example.